negha16/employee-info/README.md

 # employee-info
-download xyz.sql file and import in phpmyadmin for admin login admin user name is "admin" and password is "Admin123"
+download xyz.sql file and import in phpmyadmin you can add new employee from link in employee login for admin login --admin user name is "admin" and password is "Admin@123"